top of page

 What category of WHS Duty Holder are you?

-• PCBU (Person Conducting a Business or Undertaking.)
 A PCBU is a business, organisation, or corporation that employs people to do work for them.
 "Person" in this Legal sense means "legal entity" It does not mean "human being."
+A sole trader can be a PCBU, but his sole trader status is his identity as a legal entity as distinct from his identity as a living, human being in which case he is considered a Director of the business.
 PCBU's may hire other PCBU's, such as contractors.
 There may be multiple PCBU's sharing the same premises.
 (See WHS Act, Sections 19, 20, 21.)
+Every PCBU must have a WHS managemenrt system that supports the PCBU's overarching duty of care obligation.

-• Workers.
 These are the people in the workforce that do the work.
-This includes the people who supervise and manage others.
-When an Officer is performing work as a worker he/she is considered a "worker" for that activity.
-Some workers have the word "officer" in their job title.
+This includes the people who supervise and manage the work.
+Workers must follow the rules and requirements of the WHS management system and be accountability for their own conduct, to themselves to other staff members they work with, and to visitors and customers they interact with.
+When an Officer of the organisation is performing work as a worker he/she is considered a "worker" for that activity.
+Some personnel in organisations have the word "officer" in their job title.
 This does not mean they are an Officer of the PCBU.
 (See WHS Act, Section 28)

-• Others.
-These are persons who visit a work site that are not staff.
-They can be customers, contractors, delivery people, supplier representatives, and service people who come to your workplace.
+These are persons who visit a place of business that are not staff.
+They can be customers, contractors, delivery people, supplier representatives, and service people who come to your workplace and interact with staff and facilities.
+Under WHS law, site visitors and customers must take reasonable care of their own health and safety.
+This means they must follow the rules of the workplace and any direction or supervision from managers and supervisors while they are present at the place of business.
 (See WHS Act, Section 29.)

 Recommended training for Officers